google/dnae/README.md

         project, give you instructions on which APIs to enable, guide you to the setup of the needed Credentials and update the template files with the IDs and the access details of your specific implementation
+    -   DNAE uses v2 of the Task Queue REST API (now called Cloud Task API).
+        This version is currently in "alpha" and you might need to have your account whitelisted in order to use the API (search the Cloud documentation for the latest status).
     -   If something goes wrong, you can run the followins script to restore the files to previous backup: